gradle/gradle/design-docs/jdk9-support.md

     }

 - Default to all packages: if no `api` section is found, we assume that all public elements of the library are exported.
+- This story is about implementing the DSL, not use it.
+- It is not expected to see the public API as part of the model report.

+### Test cases

+- Can have several `exports` clauses
+- Multiple `exports` clauses do not overwrite themselves
+- Can omit the `api` section
+- Validates that the package string is valid with regards to the JVM specs

+## Story: Generate an API jar using the public API declaration

 - All JVM libraries should produce an API and an implementation jar.
-- Model the API jar as a buildable element produced by the library.
 - Build a jar containing those packages from compiled classes for each variant of the library.
-- Not used yet by consumers, this story is simply to add the DSL and produce the API artifact.
+- Not used yet by consumers, this story is simply to produce the API artifact.

-TBD - May need some supporting stories to allow API jar to be modelled as a buildable element.
+### Implementation details

+For this story, it is expected that the API jar is built after the implementation jar.
+It is not in the scope of this story to make the API jar buildable without building the implementation jar.
+Therefore, it is acceptable that the API jar task depends on the implementation jar if it helps.

 ### Test cases